 If any vacancy on the Board occurs during the academic year, the Board shall publish notice of the vacancy in two all-campus e-mail messages and one issue of the Spectator and shall elect by a majority vote a substitute Board member from among the names of interested and qualified persons responding to the notice.
 Only members of the group represented by the vacated position shall be eligible for election.

 Hearings shall be conducted by a panel of five members of the Board: three students and two non-student members, plus the Chair.
-The members for a given hearing shall be appointed by the Associate Dean of Students and/or the Chair based upon a pattern of rotation established by the Board.
+The members for a given hearing shall be appointed by the Director of Community Standards and/or the Chair based upon a pattern of rotation established by the Board.

 If a member of the Board believes that he or she has a conflict of interest in a particular case, that member may seek to disqualify himself or herself after consultation with the Chair.
 The accused may request that the Chair seek disqualification of any member of the Board if the accused believes that a conflict of interest exists with that member.
 The accused must present to the Chair written explanation as to the nature of the alleged conflict of interest.
 If the Chair believes that a conflict exists, the member will be disqualified upon majority vote of the Board.

-Members of the Judicial Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Associate Dean of Students during the pendency of the charges against them.
+Members of the Judicial Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Director of Community Standards during the pendency of the charges against them.
 Members found responsible for any such violation may be disqualified from any further participation on the Judicial Board.

 Student Rights in Judicial Board Hearings